sjp38/hackermail/USAGE.md

 [does](https://git.kernel.org/sj/c/78f2f60377ee4).
 Users can turn off the behavior using `--dont_add_cv` option.

-The command automatically adds 'Link:' and 'Signed-off-by:' tag of the user to the patches.
-It also check if others provided 'Tested-by:', 'Reviewed-by:', or 'Acked-by:' tags via reply, reports the finding to the user, and add the tags to the patches before applying the actions if the user asks to do.
+The command automatically adds 'Link:' and the user's 'Signed-off-by:' tags to the patches.
+It also checks if others provided 'Tested-by:', 'Reviewed-by:', or 'Acked-by:' tags via reply, reports the finding to the user, and add the tags to the patches before applying the actions if the user asks to do.

 Checking Patches
 ----------------